UMassParosCenter/Earthquake_Pipeline/README.md

 # Earthquake Infrasound Classifier
-Suite of scripts and utilities for training, evaluating, and deploying deep learning models to classify infrasonic Power Spectral Density (PSD) data as earthquake-generated or background noise.
+Suite of scripts and utilities for training, evaluating, and deploying deep learning models to classify infrasonic data as earthquake-generated or background noise.

 ## Setup
 Clone this repo and install dependencies in a virtual environment: